Southwest Rapid Rewards® Plus Credit Card Review: Big Southwest Perks for a Low Fee

 Who Shouldn’t Get the Southwest Rapid Rewards® Plus Credit Card?

-Frequent travelers who look for the best deals or the shortest flights may also want to choose a travel rewards card that gives more flexibility in terms of which airlines you can book with.
+Frequent travelers who aren't loyal to one airline and prefer to hunt down deals may also want to choose a travel rewards card with transferable points that gives you more flexibility in terms of which airlines you can book with.

 Finally, if you don’t find yourself booking flights all that often, you are likely better off with a cashback credit card that rewards everyday purchases, like gas and groceries, more heavily.